Ramesh86-TurBo/Data-Visualization-Of-Communication-Engineering-Concepts-Using-Python/README.md

 F) EXP11: To simulate Binary Frequency Shift Keying (FSK) using Python

 Concept:
+Binary Frequency Shift Keying (FSK) is a digital modulation technique that uses different frequencies to represent binary data.
+It enables the transmission and reception of binary information through frequency variations in the carrier signal.

 Program Details:
 1. Import the necessary Python modules: `matplotlib.pyplot`, `scipy.fft`, and `numpy`.